 Swimming & Relaxing

 As summer approaches, the river takes on a completely different personality.
 It becomes the perfect place for swimming, wading, skipping rocks, or just relaxing on the beach while soaking up the sun.
-Mulberry Mountain provides all guests with private access to a great swimming hole on the Mulberry River for all your water fun.
-Other Mulberry River swimming areas include Redding Recreation Area, Big Eddy, and other recreation areas along the river.
+Some great swimming areas on the Mulberry River include the Redding National Forest Recreation Area, Big Eddy, and other recreation areas along the river.

 There are several boating access points along the Mulberry River, particularly where the stream is within the Ozark National Forest.
 Canoes and Kayaks can be rented at one of the nearby outfitters.
 The first major put-in point is at Wolf Pen Recreation Area, which is off Hwy 215 and about 2.5 miles downstream from the Hwy 103 bridge.
 Takeout for this float is frequently Byrd’s Landing, located 8.5 miles downriver.
 Another float begins at Byrd’s and concludes approximately 8 miles downstream at Turner Bend Outfitters.
 There is plenty of class II excitement along this route, including some rather large boulders that tend to influence the stream flow.
 There are several other put-in points along the river as well.
 Redding Campground, a Forest Service development, is a good place to begin for a shorter trip.
 This float covers approximately 4 miles of the scenic Mulberry ending downstream at Turner Bend.
 The river slows down around the first of July and becomes to low to kayak and canoe during the mid summer months.
 But, it will usually regain strengnth around mid-late September and early October for a few fall floats.